GERD?❔❓

 So I used to think, I felt depressed because I can afford to.
 Try having to spend your day like grandma did, I won’t have the luxury to brood over my imaginary problems.
 But later on I come to recognise that there is such thing as clinical depression and people do have hormonal imbalance that affects them mentally.
 Yet in today’s age where people are encouraged to focus on self, I think many cases are perhaps self-inflicted than real.

 Having said that, I do believe genuine mental suffering can be incredibly tormenting.
 It’s in the mind, and it is all in the mind.
 That’s the whole point.
 It plays with your mind, detaches you from reality and persuades you that all is hopeless.
 So much so that it drives some to self-harm, others to suicide.
-But even in such cases, I wonder what went through their mind, say, between the time they took the leap and the time their body reached the ground.
+But even in such cases, I wonder what went through their mind, say, between the time they took the leap and the time their body hit the ground.

 Meanwhile..